-- Non-Health-related Programs A student who wishes to withdraw from a course after the official drop/add period may do so only after meeting with a success coach and completing and signing an official Withdrawal Form in the Office of Student Services.
-Students who complete this Form will receive a grade of "W." A student may withdraw from a course without prejudice until the 80% point of the term.
-After this date, the student will receive a grade of "F." - Health-related Programs (ADN, PN, PCT).
+- Non-Health-related Programs A student who

+wishes to withdraw from a course after the

+official drop/add period may do so only by

+completing and signing an official Withdrawal

+Form in the Office of Student Services.
+Students

+who complete this Form will receive a grade of

+"W." A student may withdraw from a course

+without prejudice until the 80% point of the

+term.
+After this date, the student will receive a

+grade of "F."

+- Health-related Programs (ADN, PN, PCT).
 The withdrawal policy for each health-related program is carefully defined and described in the respective program handbook.
 Please refer to the handbook of the specific health-related program for detailed withdrawal information.